-X. Report on Corporate Governance
+XI.
+Report on Corporate Governance

-- a.
-This Corporate Governance Report forms part of the Annual Report.
+- This Corporate Governance Report forms part of the Annual Report.
 The Company is compliant with all the applicable provisions of SEBI Listing Regulations. - b.
-Your Company regularly submits quarterly compliance report to the Stock Exchanges within 21 days from the close of each quarter, as per the requirement of Regulation 27(2) of SEBI Listing Regulations.
+Your Company regularly submits quarterly compliance report to the Stock Exchanges within the prescribed timelines from the close of each quarter, as per the requirement of Regulation 27(2) of SEBI Listing Regulations.

-XI.
+XII.
 Compliance

 - a.
-A Certificate from CS Kailash Chandra Dhanuka, Practicing Company Secretary (FCS 2204, CP No. 1247) and Proprietor of K.C.
+A Certificate from M/s.
+K.C.
 Dhanuka & Co., regarding compliance with the conditions of Corporate Governance, as stipulated in SEBI Listing Regulations, is reproduced as Annexure 2 to this Report. - b.
 The Company is compliant with all the mandatory requirements of Corporate Governance as specified in the Regulations 17 to 27 and clause (b) to (i) of sub regulation (2) of Regulation 46 and paras C, D and E of Schedule V of SEBI Listing Regulations, wherever applicable. - c.
-A Certificate from CS Kailash Chandra Dhanuka, Practicing Company Secretary (FCS 2204, CP No. 1247) and Proprietor of K.C.
+A Certificate from M/s.
+K.C.
 Dhanuka & Co., regarding confirmation of non-disqualification of Directors pursuant to Regulation 34(3) and Clause 10(i) of Para C of Schedule V of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, is reproduced as Annexure 3 to this Report. - d.
-Non-Mandatory Requirements: In accordance with the Regulation 27 read with Part E of Schedule II of SEBI Listing Regulations, the Company has adopted the following discretionary requirements: - i) Audit Report: The financial statements are unqualified as there are no audit qualifications on the financial results of the Company for the financial year ended on 31st March, 2024.

-ii) Reporting of Internal Auditor: The Internal Auditors of the Company reports directly to the Audit Committee.
+Non-Mandatory Requirements: In accordance with the Regulation 27 read with Part E of Schedule II of SEBI Listing Regulations, the Company has adopted the following discretionary requirements: - i) Audit Report: The financial statements are unqualified as there are no audit qualifications on the financial results of the Company for the financial year ended on 31st March, 2025. - ii) Reporting of Internal Auditor: The Internal Auditors of the Company reports directly to the Audit Committee.

-XII.
+XIII.
 General Body Meetings: